-A Māori health plan is in place for the organisation and a Pacific health plan is being developed and implemented.
+A Māori Health Plan is in place for the organisation and a Pacific Health Plan has been developed and implemented.
 Te Tiriti o Waitangi is incorporated across policies and procedures and delivery of care.
 The service is committed to supporting the Māori health strategies by actively recruiting and retaining suitable qualified Māori staff.
-The management are committed to working collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori.
+Management are committed to working collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori.